BRIXTOL/currency-symbols/readme.md

 ### Usage

-You can pass in a country code that is lowercase, uppercase or a mixture of both.
+You can pass in a currency code that is lowercase, uppercase or a mixture of both.

 ```javascript
 import symbol from "@brixtol/currency-symbols";